SVRG for Policy Evaluation with Fewer Gradient Evaluations: CONVERGENCE ANALYSIS

-In table \ref{table: rates}, GTD2 is the cheapest computationally but it has sublinear convergence rate.
-Both SVRG and SCSG achieve linear convergence rate.
-When the sample size $n$ is small, SVRG and SCSG have an equivalent computational cost.
+See appendix \ref{appendix: scsg_corollary} for the proof of corollary \ref{cor:scsg_comp_cost}.
+Table \ref{table: rates} lists sample complexities of our methods and other related methods.
+GTD2 is the cheapest computationally but it has a sublinear convergence rate.
+Both SVRG and SCSG achieve linear convergence rates.
+When the dataset size $n$ is small, SVRG and SCSG have an equivalent computational cost.
 However, when $n$ is large and the required accuracy $\epsilon$ is low, SCSG saves unnecessary computations and is able to achieve the target accuracy with potentially less than a single pass through the dataset.